Crash of a Handley Page H.P.57 Halifax II in Stapelmoor: 7 killed

 Circumstances:

-The airplane departed RAF Leeming at 1644LT on an operation to Düsseldorf.
-It was shot down by a Me.110 and crashed near Kempen.
-A crew was killed and four others became PoW.
+The airplane departed RAF Leeming at 1844LT on March 1st on an operation to Berlin.
+Shortly after midnight, while returning to base, it was shot down by a German fighter and crashed in Zuidloo.
+Six crew members were killed and one became PoW.

 Probable cause: